kouee/EdisonChia/README.md

-# EdisonChia
+# Edison's Portfolio

-Welcome to the EdisonChia project!
-This is a simple static website built with HTML, CSS, and Bootstrap.
+Welcome to Edison's Portfolio!
+This is a simple static website built with HTML, CSS, Javascript and Bootstrap.
 The site is live and accessible via a custom domain.

 ## Live Website